Dead End Drive-In

 Dead End Drive-In is a 1986 Australian dystopian action film about a teenage couple trapped in a drive-in theatre which is really a concentration camp for societal rejects.
 The inmates, many of whom sport punk fashion, are placated with a steady diet of junk food, new wave music, drugs, and exploitation films.
 The film was directed by Brian Trenchard-Smith and stars Ned Manning and Natalie McCurry as the captive couple, and Peter Whitford as the manager of the drive-in.
-Mad Max 2 stuntman Guy Norris did some of the stunts.
+Mad Max 2 stuntman Guy Norris performed some of the stunts.
 The soundtrack includes contemporary popular music performed by such bands as Kids in the Kitchen and Hunters and Collectors.
 The song during the rolling credits is "Playing With Fire" by Lisa Edwards.

 Plot

 In the near future, the economy has collapsed and crime waves sweep the inner cities.
 The manufacturing industry has shrunk to the point where cars are a commodity and parts are fought over between salvage companies and roving gangs.
 Australia, the US, and North Korea are the only functioning nation-states left on earth.
 In an attempt to control the crime-waves, a chain of drive-in theatres is seized by the state and turned into concentration camps for the undesirables and unemployed youth.
 The dirty drive-ins are surrounded by high fences, and the roads leading to them (called Security Roads or "S-Roads") cannot be walked on, and are electrified.
 Police collaborate with the drive-in owners to sabotage cars of unsuspecting visitors; however, some who know the true nature of the drive-ins come voluntarily for the shelter and food.
 Broken cars are continually collected at these facilities.
 The prisoners are allowed easy access to drugs, alcohol, junk food, exploitation films, and new wave music.
 These, coupled with the awful conditions on the outside, engineer an atmosphere of complacency and hopelessness so that the inmates will accept their fate and not attempt to escape before they are euthanised.

 Jimmy "Crabs" Rossini, a young fitness enthusiast, sneaks off in his brother's vintage Chevy to take his girlfriend, Carmen, to the local Star Drive-In.
 He tells the owner they are unemployed to get a discounted rate.
 While Crabs is intimate with Carmen, the rear wheels of his car are stolen, and Crabs discovers the police are responsible.
 Crabs complains to the owner, who refuses to help until morning.
 The next morning, Crabs and Carmen are amazed at the number of cars still there, many of which have been turned into hovels.
 The owner, Thompson, pretends to fill out a report and enters them both into the system.
 He lets them know they will be there for a while, as there are no buses or cabs, and gives them meal tickets to use at the run-down café.
 Time drags on, and Crabs tries to escape, to no avail.